Clinician reviewing blood pressure and health notes

 • Most surprising readings are caused by measurement error, not a health crisis.
 Check your technique before reacting.

 • The anxiety of checking can raise your blood pressure.
-Take two readings, average them, and do not check obsessively.
+Take 2 readings, average them, and don't check obsessively.

 • Patterns over days or weeks are what matter, not single spikes.
 Keep a simple log.